What it Means to be a Hospital Advocate

 - One-year minimum commitment to serving the agency as a hospital advocate

-- Reliable transportation (via personal vehicle) to local St. Elizabeth Hospital locations
+- Reliable transportation (via personal vehicle) to St. Elizabeth Hospital emergency departments within the agency’s service-area.
+These sites include:

 - Availability for at least two on-call shifts per month